Your Guide to Flex Time for 2026: Definition, Types, and More

 A staggered work schedule has employees arrive at and leave from work at staggered times from one another.
 For example, while one group of employees may come to work in the morning and leave in the early evening, another may arrive in the afternoon and leave later at night.

-Staggered work schedules can help reduce workplace congestion, allow for easier access to popular on-premise facilities like childcare or cafeterias, and enable employees to fulfill out-of-work family responsibilities.
-By allowing employees to come in earlier or later based on their preference, employers may also help raise worker productivity thanks to employees working at times when they're personally most productive.
+Staggered work schedules can help reduce workplace congestion, make it easier to access popular on-premises facilities like childcare or cafeterias, and enable employees to fulfill out-of-work family responsibilities.
+By allowing employees to come in earlier or later based on their preferences, employers may also help raise worker productivity by having them work at times when they're personally most productive.

 5. Short-term flex time

-Short-term flex time occurs when an employer offers a flexible schedule for a particular period of time before returning to regular work hours for another period.
+Short-term flex time occurs when an employer offers a flexible schedule for a specific period before returning to regular work hours.

-Although the concept may sound new, there are numerous examples of short-term flex time that many of us are likely already familiar with in the work world.
+Although the concept may sound new, you might already be familiar with examples of short-term flex time already at play in the work world.
 Teachers, for instance, are required to work a regular, set schedule throughout the school year while also dedicating several weeks of half-time days before and after it to plan during students' summer breaks.
-It's also not uncommon, for example, for new parents to re-enter the workplace with reduced hours as they adjust to their new life responsibilities following a child's birth.
+It's also relatively common, for example, for new parents to re-enter the workplace with reduced hours as they adjust to their new life responsibilities following a child's birth.

 6. Varied-day flex time

 For example, under a varied day schedule, an employee might work from 8 a.m. to 5 p.m. every Monday, Wednesday, and Friday but from 6:30 a.m. to 3:30 p.m. every Tuesday and Thursday.
-Varied-day flex time might work well for employees with additional obligations, like a college class two days per week or child/parent caregiving.
+Varied-day flex time might work well for employees with additional obligations, like a college class two days per week or caregiving for family members.

 Benchmark your talent with global skill insights